wazo-platform/asterisk-opus/README.md

 This repository is for Asterisk 13 and newer.
 If you still use Asterisk 11, please, [continue there…](https://github.com/meetecho/asterisk-opus) however, that variant does not offer negotiation of SDP parameters (fmtp).
 If you need that, please, upgrade to Asterisk 13.7 or newer.

 ## Installing
 At least Asterisk 13.7 is required.
-These changes were last tested with Asterisk 13.12 (and Asterisk 14.1).
+These changes were last tested with Asterisk 13.17, 14.6, and 15.0.
 If you use a newer version and transcoding fails, please, [report](https://help.github.com/articles/creating-an-issue/)!

 	cd /usr/src/
 	wget downloads.asterisk.org/pub/telephony/asterisk/asterisk-13-current.tar.gz